 In this context, pursuant to the "Regulation on Corporate Governance Principles for Banks" published by the Banking Regulation and Supervision Agency (BRSA) and the "Corporate Governance Communiqué" published by the Capital Markets Board (CMB), Takasbank prepares 3-year strategic plans to set its strategies that will guide its activities as a going concern.
 These objectives are determined in accordance with the financial targets aiming to increase the strength and financial value of the bank, the customer targets aiming efficient growth in relation to the services provided and the customers, the process targets aiming to enhance technological infrastructure and provide effective and reliable service at a global level, and the organization/HR targets aiming to maximize the competency and performance of human resources.
-The actions to be taken in order to achieve the targets specified in the Strategic Plan are determined individually for each target and a Business Plan is also created for the actions that can be scheduled.
+The actions to be taken in order to achieve the targets specified in the Strategic Plan are determined individually for each target.